DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 Example 1 EXT:solr + news
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+.. todo:: Explain the approach and reason / combination / usage more.

 Let's assume there is a TYPO3 installation with a search, provided by EXT:solr, and
+news, using the "Custom Page Type approach™", see (Blog Post:
+:ref:`everything-is-content` and TYPO3 Documentation :ref:`t3coreapi:page-types`).
-news, using the "Custom Page Type approach™".
-Everything is working, all news are
+Everything is working, all news are searchable.
-searchable.

 Now the customer want an index of all news within the "News" page.
 Maybe he also
 needs some pre filtered news on sub pages, e.g. only news regarding new products or